Will A Ring Doorbell Work With A Hotspot?

 - Select the device you want to connect.

-- From here can choose the WiFi network you want to connect the Ring device to.
+- You can choose the WiFi network to which you want to connect the Ring device.

-- Once you select the WiFi hotspot your Ring will fully function as normal.
+- Once you select the WiFi hotspot, your Ring will function normally.

 How To Connect Ring To A Mobile Hotspot

-Setting up a mobile hotspot is very easy to do and usually take about a minute.
-All you need is have a smartphone with a data sim card and hotspot capabilities which are features just about every modern smartphone has built in.
-Or you could buy a WiFi mini hotspot which is a small router that works off a cell signal similar to a smartphone.
+Setting up a mobile hotspot is easy and usually takes about a minute.
+All you need is a smartphone with a data sim card and hotspot capabilities, features just about every modern smartphone has built-in.
+Or you could buy a WiFi mini hotspot, a small router that works off a cell signal like a smartphone.

 Before you connect the hotspot, check the data plan with your cell carrier.
-Many unlimited data plans aren’t actually unlimited and may throttle the signal (become too slow to work properly) or start charging you extra after exceeding a preset amount of data.
+Many unlimited data plans arenโt unlimited and may throttle the signal (become too slow to work properly) or start charging you extra after exceeding a preset amount of data.

 Each Ring device, including Ring Doorbell, can only connect to one WiFi network at a time.
-If it’s currently connected to your home’s WiFi, you have to go into the Ring settings and switch to the hotspot.
-Then, if you want to eventually switch back to the old WiFi, you have to do it manually.
-The Ring won’t switch back and forth between WiFi signals automatically.
-This is important to remember if you’re using a hotspot because the internet is temporarily down.
+If itโs connected to your homeโs WiFi, you must go into the Ring settings and switch to the hotspot.
+Then, if you want to switch back to the old WiFi eventually, you have to do it manually.
+The Ring wonโt switch back and forth between WiFi signals automatically.
+This is important to remember if youโre using a hotspot because the internet is temporarily down.

 - Launch the Ring app.